taskcluster/taskcluster-docs/src/manual/tasks/workers/docker-worker.md

 #### Encrypted Environment Variables

+**WARNING**: we do not recommend using encrypted environment variables.
+Instead, prefer to use the secrets service.
+Encrypted environment variables are currently secure, but if the private key is ever disclosed, *all* formerly protected values will be readable to anyone posessing that key.
+This section remains here only for reference, since encrypted environment variables are still in use for some tasks.

+---

-Environment variables can be encrypted to allow secure transmission of private information such as access tokens, passwords, etc. Secure environment variables will be encrypted using a public key and then base64 encoded prior to submitting the task.
+Environment variables can be encrypted to allow secure transmission of private information such as access tokens, passwords, etc. Secure environment variables must be encrypted using a public key and then base64 encoded prior to submitting the task.

 Each encrypted environment variable must include the message version, task ID,